rpetti/resume/resume.md

 Technical Experience
 --------------------

+Infrastructure
+:	**Docker:** Experience with creating and deploying Docker images and containers
+	for rapid prototyping of systems and configurations, and Docker Swarm for deployment of services and development tools.

+:	**Linux, Solaris, AIX, and HPUX:** Expertise with setup, maintenance,
+	and use of a variety of Unix distributions.

+:	**Virtualization:** Experience with the deployment and use of ESXi, and the usage of vCloud,
+	vSphere, VirtualBox, EC2, and Hercules.

+:	**Ansible:** Makes use of Ansible for build system configuration management, and managing
+	personal AWS instances.

+:	**AWS:** Working knowledge of Amazon Web Services, primarily Route53, EC2, and S3.

 Programming Languages
-:	**Java and Groovy:** Wrote and maintained java code for many years as part
+:	**Java and Groovy:** Wrote and maintained Java code for many years as part
 	of Jenkins plugin development, InstallAnywhwere plugins, and custom Ant tasks.

 :	**Ant, Make, Gradle:** Writes and maintaines build scripts using a variety of languages.